Reviewing Deep Down (DPDW) & Its Competitors

-Deep Down (OTCMKTS: DPDW) is one of 22 publicly-traded companies in the “Oil & gas field machinery” industry, but how does it compare to its rivals?
-We will compare Deep Down to related companies based on the strength of its earnings, risk, valuation, institutional ownership, analyst recommendations, profitability and dividends.
+Deep Down (OTCMKTS: DPDW) is one of 22 public companies in the “Oil & gas field machinery” industry, but how does it contrast to its peers?
+We will compare Deep Down to related businesses based on the strength of its profitability, analyst recommendations, risk, earnings, institutional ownership, dividends and valuation.

 59.8% of shares of all “Oil & gas field machinery” companies are owned by institutional investors.
-10.4% of shares of all “Oil & gas field machinery” companies are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.
+10.4% of shares of all “Oil & gas field machinery” companies are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.

-Deep Down has a beta of 0.81, suggesting that its stock price is 19% less volatile than the S&P 500.
-Comparatively, Deep Down’s rivals have a beta of 0.25, suggesting that their average stock price is 75% less volatile than the S&P 500.
+Deep Down has a beta of 0.81, indicating that its stock price is 19% less volatile than the S&P 500.
+Comparatively, Deep Down’s peers have a beta of 0.25, indicating that their average stock price is 75% less volatile than the S&P 500.

 Analyst Ratings

-This is a summary of current ratings and price targets for Deep Down and its rivals, as reported by MarketBeat.com.
+This is a breakdown of current ratings and price targets for Deep Down and its peers, as reported by MarketBeat.com.

 |Sell Ratings